gilbertfrancois/game-of-life/README.md

   git submodule update
   ```

 - Click `Project -> Delete cache and reconfigure`.
 CMake will now automatically install vcpkg and libSDL2 for the project.
+(See screenshot below.)

 - Click `Build -> Build All`.